awslabs/aws-deployment-framework/docs/admin-guide.md

 The `serverlessrepo-aws-deployment-framework` stack is updated through this process with new changes that were included in that release of ADF.

-To check the progress in the management account in `us-east-1`, follow these
+To check the progress in the management account in `us-east-1` or `cn-north-1`, follow these
 steps:

 1. Go to the [CloudFormation